See how Beltmar reads behavior as narrative

 Smaller group, high depth across 3–5 themes, frequent returns after gaps.

-Why this cohort matters: they often represent people who are actively evaluating fit rather than casually browsing.
+Why this matters: often represents people actively evaluating fit rather than casually browsing.

 What to watch: shifts in which themes they revisit as their evaluation narrows.